-In addition to other reasons stipulated in regulations, we particularly emphasise that the NBS may not consider a complaint submitted after court proceedings had been initiated, i.e. when the subject of the complaint is the subject of an ongoing (or past) dispute and/or the complaint requesting the NBS to ensure that financial service provider observes court decision, decision of another competent body and organisation or entity entrusted with a public function (bailiffs, public notaries, etc.).
+In addition to other reasons stipulated in regulations, we particularly emphasise that the NBS may not consider a complaint submitted after court proceedings had been initiated, i.e. when the subject of the complaint is the subject of an ongoing (or past) dispute, and/or a complaint requesting the NBS to ensure that financial service provider observes a court decision, decision of another competent body and organization or entity entrusted with the exercise of public authority (public bailiffs, public notaries, etc.).
 Also, the NBS may not resolve a dispute where the establishment of facts requires presentation of evidence, client/witness hearing, court expert analysis, inspection, etc.

-Deadline for the NBS to address complaint
+Deadline for the NBS to address complaints